-No bonuses were paid to Laurans A. Mendelson, Carlos L. Macau, Jr., Eric A. Mendelson or Victor H. Mendelson for fiscal 2020.
-At each fiscal year's outset, including fiscal 2020, our executive officers present to the Board of Directors a financial goal or budget for the year.
-Generally, the Committee believes that Messrs.
-Mendelson (Laurans, Eric and Victor) and Mr. Macau should receive bonuses equal to roughly 130% of their eligible compensation if the Company meets a budgeted, meaningful growth goal.
-In 2020, the bonus required 15% net income growth, which the Company was on track to achieve through the end of its first quarter results, but was unable to achieve due to the Pandemic's extreme impact on many of the markets we serve.
+At each fiscal year's outset, our executive officers present to the Board of Directors a financial goal or budget for the year.
+The Committee believes that Mr. Laurans Mendelson should receive a bonus equal to roughly 200% of his eligible compensation and that Messrs.
+Mendelson (Eric and Victor) and Mr. Macau should receive a bonus equal to roughly 110% of their eligible compensation if the Company meets a budgeted, meaningful growth goal.
+In 2021, the bonus required 15% growth in the following financial metrics (collectively referred to as the "Financial Metrics") for the six months ended October 31, 2021 as compared to the six months ended October 31, 2020: